marvelefe/lazyterminal/README.md

 # lazyterminal

-This package will fake your activity by printing random messages into the Terminal and make it look like you're compiling, installing or debugging some important sh*t
+This package will fake your activity by printing random messages into the Terminal and make it look like you're compiling, installing or debugging some important stuff

 ## Here's what it looks like?